As could probably be predicted from us, we firmly believe that there are some great reasons for customers to use a mortgage broker in Hull.

 In theory this could be possible, but almost all lenders won’t let you do this, as essentially this would still be 100% lending, which no longer exists due to the aforementioned risk involved with such a venture.

 Yes, this happens constantly.
 Generally, it’s what the industry affectionately dubs the “Bank of Mum and Dad” (both birth and adopted parents, as well as carers & legal guardians) gifting the deposit, or other family members such as Aunties & Uncles.
 We have even seen instances where family friends can gift you money.
 These are all valid options, as long as they can evidence the funds, prove who they are and confirm they are not expecting repayment of the gift at any point in time.
-We have written an entire article all about Gifted Deposits in Hull.

 If you are buying as a sitting tenant and your landlord or family member has given you a discount from the open market value, or if you qualify for a discount under the Right to Buy scheme, then normally you don’t need to put any of your own money in as deposit.
 This is due to the equity being already “built-in” to the deal.